-On the whole, the session on educational funding appeared to result in participants' reaching two different-though not necessarily conflicting-conclusions.
-Those inclined to believe that "money must matter" called for further study of how to allocate school budgets more efficiently and for broad dissemination of the findings.
+On the whole, the session on educational funding appeared to result in participants reaching two different conclusions.
+Those inclined to believe that "money must matter" called for further study of how to allocate school budgets more efficiently.
 For example, what is known about the efficacy of lengthening the school year or of alternative ways of investing in professional development for teachers?
-Others more inclined to believe "money doesn't matter much" voiced support for experimenting with standards-based reforms or school choice.
+Others more inclined to believe "money doesn't matter much" voiced support for experimenting with standardsbased reforms or school choice.